 Only run the experiment as long as necessary.
 Once you’ve gathered enough data to confidently draw a conclusion, implement your decision and move on to the next variable.

-Also, just because you can test almost any variable doesn’t mean that you should.
-Too much time spent testing every little detail isn’t practical if it detracts from time that could be spent producing more marketing materials.
+Also, just because you can test almost any variable doesn’t mean you should.
+Too much time spent testing every little detail isn’t practical if it detracts from the time available to produce more marketing materials.
 For that reason, you’ll want to focus on the components that are most likely to have a significant impact.

 Increase Conversions and Profits